 - Hissing: This sounds exactly the way you think it does.
 A hiss is used to ward off other rabbits.

 - Whining or whimpering: Rabbits will whine or whimper if they do not want to be handled.
 You may hear it, particularly from a pregnant doe that has been put into a cage with another rabbit (especially a buck).
 The whimper is a protest to the environment in which they find themselves.
 This might include an unwanted cagemate or in the case of a pregnant doe, a sign that they are not interested in a buck's advances.

 - Foot stomping or thumping: When rabbits loudly stamp their back feet, it usually means they are nervous and afraid.
 It could indicate that the rabbit hears a strange sound and thinks a predator is en route.
 Stomping lets everyone in the vicinity know that something bad is coming.
 This behavior is very common among free-roaming rabbits who want to inform others of a potential attack.

 - Teeth grinding: The sound of a rabbit grinding its teeth is nearly unmistakable.
 It is hard to confuse it with purring even though it is made the same way.
-If your rabbit is grinding its teeth, they are in a lot of pain and need medical attention.
+If your rabbit is grinding its teeth, it is in a lot of pain and needs medical attention.